logo ce-autoloader

 Don't want to register 250 components one by one? we got you.
 Wildcard Loaders allow you to customize the loader to fit your needs.

 In this example, we registered a loader for nord-*.
-The browser sees <nord-qrcode>, and our loader is called.
-It fetches the Correct module from the esm CDN.
+The browser sees <nord-qrcode>, and calls our loader, that fetches the correct module from the CDN.

 /**